salmanayazz/recipe-app/README.md

 - **Image Upload**: Users can upload images for their recipes.
 Image handling is done using Google Cloud Storage.
 - **View Recipes**: Users can view recipes created by other users.
 - **Authentication**: User authentication is handled securely using the bcrypt library.
 This ensures that user passwords are securely hashed before being stored in the database.
-- **HTTPS**: The application is served over HTTPS with Apache and Certbot using a Let's Encrypt certificate.
+- **HTTPS**: The live demo of the application is served over HTTPS with Apache and Certbot using a Let's Encrypt certificate.

 ## Environment Variables